fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ![Opened QRL Ledger Nano S Wallet](/assets/wallet/web/ledger-nano-s/opened.png)

+> **Note** Ubuntu users may run into issues connecting to their ledger devices.
+Please reference [this article *Fix-connection-issues*](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues) from ledger explaining the issue and solution.

 ## Receive QRL

 You should **always** verify the address shown in the [QRL Web Wallet](https://wallet.theqrl.org/) matches the address shown on your Ledger Nano S device.
 To confirm your address, click the **Click to Verify** button on the receive tab of the wallet.